-Cyprus gained independence from Britain in 1960, but three years later, regional conflicts broke out amid tensions between the Greek majority and Turkish minority, leading to civil war in the capital city of Nicosia.
-The bloody conflict left thousands homeless and prompted the United Nations to organize a peacekeeping mission.
+Cyprus gained independence from Britain in 1960; however, regional conflicts broke out three years later amid tensions between the Greek majority and Turkish minority, leading to civil war in the capital city of Nicosia.
+The bloody conflict left thousands of people homeless and prompted the United Nations to organize a peacekeeping mission.

 Originally intended to bridge the divide between the island’s Greek and Turkish citizens, the mission’s mandate was updated repeatedly throughout the conflict to accommodate for ongoing changes.

 On June 15, 1993, Canada’s role in the conflict ended as they passed their duties on to British and Austrian peacekeepers.